 Pepper is out of Sally, a Golden Retriever, sired by Daggett.
 She is the latest family member and is a super sweet dog.

-Willow is an F2B, She is one of our own puppies.
+Willow (retired) is an F2B, She is one of our own puppies.
 She is a very loving dog and like her mother, likes to keep the pack in line.
 Willow was six years in the making.

 Koa is our mini Goldendoodle stud and now weighs 20 pounds.
 Koa is out of our F1b Goldendoodle Penny.
 He was sired (via artificial insemination) by Taro, a 6.5 pound toy poodle imported from Japan.
 Koa is a very happy and fun loving dog.
-Stud service may be available to qualified females.

-Penny is a red F1, out of Claire sired by Louie.
+Penny is a red F1b, out of Claire sired by Louie.
 She loves to fetch and snuggle.
 She is sporting a "Hawaiian Doodle Do' as we prefer to have the beard shaved close to keep it cleaner as well has having the hair short to keep our dogs more comfortable.